Famous Cartoon Character Dog Names

 Perdita is Pongo's wife and the mother of 101 Dalmatians.
 Their litter is stolen by Cruella De Vil, a Dalmatian hoarder with designs on their pelts.

 Eventually the puppies are freed and all descend on Pongo and Perdita’s owner’s home.
-Their owners, Rodger and Anita, are delighted at the dogs' return, so much so they decide to get a bigger home for all of the dogs.
+Their owners, Roger and Anita, are delighted at the dogs' return, so much so they decide to get a bigger home for all of the dogs, and become Dalmatian hoarders themselves.

 While walking upright, Goofy sports a turtleneck, vest, and pants.
 Pluto wears no clothes and is generally found on all fours.
 Pluto is Mickey Mouse's bloodhound companion.
 He does not speak, but relies on comic gestures and facial expressions for his humor.
 Several of his films have actually been nominated for Academy awards.